-^{2.} We will use the term "state" throughout this assignment to refer to the 50 states of the USA, four of which are officially known as commonwealths, plus its territories and the District of Columbia.
+^{1.} We will use the term "state" throughout this assignment to refer to the 50 states of the USA, four of which are officially known as commonwealths, plus its territories and the District of Columbia.

-^{3.} Actually, as shown in the examples, the file will contain two-letter postal abbreviations for states, rather than state names.
+^{2.} Actually, as shown in the examples, the file will contain two-letter postal abbreviations for states, rather than state names.
 Nonetheless, we will refer to them as state names in this assignment.

 Once the data is loaded from the file, your program will enter a loop where it asks the user for criteria on which to sort the data.
 As with the file name, this information should come from the keyboard using the technique described below.
 The possible sorting options the user can enter are 'P' for place name, 'S' for state name, 'PS' for place name then state name, 'SP' for state name then place name, 'N' for STCOU number, and 'R' for random.
-Alternately, the user may choose to enter 'PC' for print to console, 'PF' to print to a file, or 'S' for search.
-If the user chooses either print option, the place data will be printed in its current order (whatever that may be, given the last sort option) and in the format described below under Output Format.
+(Because urban areas do not have STCOU numbers, when sorting based on STCOU your comparator for STCOU numbers should always return 0 for two urban areas and always claim that the urban area should come after the county when an urban area and a county are compared.)
+Alternately, the user may choose to enter 'PC' for print to console, 'PF' to print to a file, or 'F' for find.
+If the user chooses either print option, the place data will be printed in its current order (whatever that may be, given the last sort option) and in exactly the same format as that of the input text file as described below under Text Input/Output Format.
 (If the print option is 'PF' the user will also be prompted for an output file name.)
-If the user chooses search, he or she will be prompted for the place name and state name of an place on which to search and your program will search for and display the data on that place.
+If the user chooses find, he or she will be prompted for the place name and state name of a place to find and your program will search for and display the data on that place, if found.
+Otherwise, your program will display a message informing the user that the place was not found.
 (You may assume that the combination of place name and state name is unique in the SSPDS.)
-The final option available to the user is 'Q' for quit.
-If the user chooses quit, your program will thank him or her for running the program and exit without errors.
+The user will also have two options available related to binary input and output.
+These are 'LD' for load and 'SV' for save.
+If the user chooses one of these options, he or she will be prompted for the input or output filename as appropriate and the SSPDS will load or save the list of place objects using object serialization as described below under Object Serialization.
+The final option available to the user is 'Q' for guit.
+If the user chooses guit, your program will thank him or her for running the program and exit without errors.